hargoniX/master/thesis/thesis.typ

 pronounced "monotype $tau$ flows into variable $x$".
 These constraints only need to handle monotypes that live in $Type u$, and dependent types have been eliminated.
-For this reason, both the types in the constraints and the type parameters to polymorphic constants can only take on four shapes:
+For this reason, both the types in the constraints and the type parameters to polymorphic constants can only take on four forms:
 $ tau ::= x | tau_1 -> tau_2 | c " " tau | c $

 For collecting the constraints, I define a function $"C"$ that operates on both types and